roman-yagodin/PlaneShift.BuildScripts/README.md

 It is highly possible that my scripts won't work for you - in this case check [official compiling guide](https://svn.code.sf.net/p/planeshift/code/trunk/docs/compiling.html), provided by PlaneShift development team.

+**Important note:** Due to CrystalSpace 3D build bug (see #4), *PlaneShift.BuildScripts* are not working on Debian Jessie (and its derivatives, such as LMDE 2).
+Hope it will be resolved soon.

 # Why build?

 PlaneShift team provides [static client for Linux](http://www.planeshift.it/Download), both x86 and x86_64 platforms, but making self-made client provides some advantages: